 This toolkit is for employers interested in helping their staff get vaccinated against COVID-19.
-In Washington, some people are eligible for the vaccine based on their occupation or risk of COVID-19 exposure at the workplace.
+Some occupations put staff at higher risk of COVID-19 exposure in the workplace.
 Employers like you play an important role in helping these staff get access to the vaccine.

 This toolkit contains tips and suggestions for hosting a clinic through local partner organizations, or encouraging vaccination offsite in the community.
 Additional information can be found at the Washington State Department of Health's COVID-19 vaccination website, www.CovidVaccineWA.org.

 - Why Offer COVID-19 Vaccines at Work?